swathireddy369/javascript-execution-flow/README.md

 Closure is formed with a only because z is unused and gets garbage collected.

 Accessing a works, but accessing z throws a ReferenceError.

+Day-5:
+//function statement and function declaration as well function xyz(){
+    console.log("hii");
+}

+//function expression
+// assigning function as a value to the variable

+var a=function (){
+       console.log("hii");
+}

+//anonymous function
+//a function which does not contain any name function (){ //identifier exepcted

+}
+//but we can use anonymous functions in function expression

+//Named function Expression
+//  nothing usually we use anonymous function in function expressions but if we define name to it then it considered as named function expression

+var b=function xyz(){
+    console.log("hello");
+    console.log(xyz); //here it does not throw any error as it is already had an entry in local scope of xyz

+}
+console.log(b);
+console.log(xyz); //as xyz has no entry in the global execution context it throws reference error as it is not defined

+//difference between [arameters and arguments

+// the function where we define and give names in the paranthesis are called as parameters (idetifiers,labels)
+// but from where we call that particular a\function and passing values to the parameters which we have defined while function declaration is knowmn as arguments(values)

+function c( name, age){//these are parametrs console.log(name,age);

+}
+c("swathi","27");//these are arguments

+// First class functions
+//first class citizens
+// it's ability to treated as a vlue and passed as argument and return from function

+function y(x){
+console.log(x);
+return x;//it can aslo return a function
+}

+y(function (){//it logs the anonymous function which we have passed

+})
+y(function z(){//ity logs the named function which we have passed

+})

+document.getElementById("clickMe").addEventListener("click",function (){ //call back function
+console.log("button clicked");
+});
+//whenever event happens then only this call back function enters into call stack

+//closures demo with event listners let count=0;
+document.getElementById("clickMe").addEventListener("click",function (){ //call back function
+    console.log("button clicked",count++);
+    });//here we are using gloabl variable its is not good practise

+    // create closure

+  function attacheventListner(){
+    let count=0;
+document.getElementById("clickMe").addEventListener("click",function (){ //call back function
+    console.log("button clicked",count++);
+    });//here we are using gloabl variable its is not good practise }
+    attacheventListner();

+    // it forms a clouse with count

+    //scope demo with event listeners

+    // event listener have same scope as clouse has

+    //Garbage collection for event handlers

+    // event listeners are too heavy because they use memory after the event happend should be garbage collected but we dont know who is going to trigger the event again so one of the considering disadavnatge of event listeners